 Could varying concentrations of atmospheric carbon dioxide cause the planet to warm and cool?
 This was a key question facing scientists from the mid-1800s onwards – not because of a concern over man-made emissions of CO2, but because of a desire to understand the causes of the ice ages (identified by Louis Agassiz in 1837).

-Then, exactly 75 years ago, in April 1938, a little appreciated scientist, Guy Stewart Callendar, presented the first evidence that the planet had recently warmed.
+Then, 75 years ago, in February 1938, a little appreciated scientist, Guy Stewart Callendar, presented the first evidence that the planet had recently warmed.
 Callendar also suggested that changes in atmospheric CO2 had caused a large part of this observed warming.
 A new paper reanalyses Callendar’s work to mark the 75th anniversary of his landmark study.

 Guy Callendar (1898-1964) was, like his father, a internationally renowned steam engineer by day.
 But, in his spare time, he was also an avid amateur climatologist.
 In 1938, he published the first evidence that the planet had recently warmed – by about 0.3°C over the previous 50 years.
 He did this by collecting temperature readings from 147 weather stations scattered over the planet, and averaging them together to produce an estimate of global temperatures.
 Callendar had little or no data from the Arctic, Antarctica or over the oceans, so his estimates actually represented the temperature of land regions between 60°S-60°N. But, what is most remarkable is that he did all the calculations by hand, without the aid of a computer.